marcelofpfelix/dboard/README.md

 `dboard` is a terminal dashboard, using python's [textualize/rich](https://github.com/textualize/rich) library and inspired by [wtfutil/wtf](https://github.com/wtfutil/wtf).

 Allows to execute multiple commands, configured with a simple YAML file, and display the data output.
-Useful a way to visualize and monitor stats, systems changes, services status.
+Useful a way to visualize and monitor stats, systems changes, and service status.

 ![dboard](docs/img/example.gif)